LATEST NEWS AND ANNOUNCEMENTS

 Note: These social characteristics exclude people living in military housing units because of effects of the COVID-19 pandemic on data collection operations.
 (More information is available in the related section below.)

-• Among the population 5 years and over in households, 57.3% spoke a language other than English at home.
-Of those who spoke a language other than English, 65.9% spoke English “very well” and 42.8% spoke Philippine languages.
+• Among the population age 5 and over in households, 57.3% spoke a language other than English.
+Of that group, 65.9% spoke English “very well” and 42.8% spoke a Philippine language.

 Economic Characteristics in 2019